WootKennziz/multi-featured-neural-network/README.md

-### This is a Deep Neural Network created as a part of "Mathematics for Machine Learning" course final project at Halmstad University.
+##### This is a Deep Neural Network created as a part of "Mathematics for Machine Learning" course final project at Halmstad University.
 This MLP is directly taken from the course, meaning this project is provided as-is.

-## Improvements will no longer be made on this project.
+### Improvements will no longer be made on this project.

+# Instructions

 Use Start.ipynb to interact, manage, run and test the Neural Network.